amzyei/charlex-os/README.md

 # charleX OS

-CharleX is a simple OS.
-The kernel is written in the C and the reference is  codeproject.com.
-I am still working on the source code to make a better kernel.
-Many features will be added.
-I want to create a free and open-source operating system like Linux, FreeBSD, etc.
-You can support us with contribute and making better code to this project or giving stars.
+CharleX is a simple operating system.
+The kernel is written in C. I am still working on the source code to improve the kernel with many new features.
+My goal is to create a free, open-source operating system similar to Linux and FreeBSD.
+You can support us by contributing and improving the code for this project or by giving it a star.

 ![screenshots](screenshots/charleXGrub.png)